Religion in North Korea: Christianity

 In 2016, Christmas was celebrated in North Korea, but with the religious overtones downplayed.
 In 2018, the North Korean Council of Religionists sent a Christmas message to South Korea that expressed the wish that believers on both sides "go hand in hand towards peace and unification, filled with blessings by Christ the Lord".

 North Korea is number one on Open Doors’ 2025 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.

 Islam

 The Pew Research Center estimated that there were 3,000 Muslims in North Korea in 2010, an increase from the 1,000 Muslims in 1990.
 There is a mosque in the Iranian embassy in Pyongyang called Ar-Rahman Mosque, the only mosque in the country.
 The mosque was likely built for the embassy staff, but visits by other foreigners are deemed possible, too.

+Historically, Islam had little influence on the Korean Peninsula compared to Buddhism, Confucianism, and Christianity.
+The earliest documented Muslim contacts with Korea were associated with traders and diplomats from China and Central Asia.
+During the First Sino-Japanese War, the Chinese Muslim general Zuo Baogui was killed at the Battle of Pyongyang in 1894, an event that remains notable in Chinese Muslim historical memory.

+A small number of Hui Muslims are present in North Korea.

-North Korea has many Muslim majority countries Embassies like Palestine, Egypt, Pakistan, Syria, Indonesia and Malaysia in Pyongyang.
+North Korea has many Muslim-majority countries' embassies such as Palestine, Egypt, Pakistan, Syria, Indonesia and Malaysia in Pyongyang.